Accessibility (ADA) Information

 All patrons with disabilities attending Electric Forest this year with a service animal will need to have that animal credentialed by Electric Forest staff before entering the main gate.
-This process will be performed quickly and respectfully by our Accessibility Staff.
+This process will be performed quickly and respectfully by Accessibility Staff.

 Remember, service animals are allowed, all other dogs are not!

 Electric Forest is committed to facilitating the accessibility and usability all of its website, including electric forest festival dot com, for all people with disabilities.
 Electric Forest is in the process of implementing the relevant portions of the World Wide Web Consortium’s Web Content Accessibility Guidelines 2.0 Level AA (WCAG 2.0 AA) as its web accessibility standard.
-Our website will be tested on a periodic basis with assistive technology such as screen readers and by engaging users with disabilities who use these technologies.
+The Electric Forest website will be tested on a periodic basis with assistive technology such as screen readers and by engaging users with disabilities who use these technologies.

 CONTACT email@example.com with any additional needs or further questions.